spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/site-installation/cluster-deployment.md

 pool share the same name.
 You also must make corresponding changes in the Kubernetes layer and the CNI layer.

 In the Kubernetes layer, enter a new parameter `cluster.kubevipArgs.vip_interface` and set its value to the name of the NIC used by your control plane nodes.
-For example, if the NIC used by the nodes in your macontrol planeter pool is named `ens32`, add the following two lines.
+For example, if the NIC used by the nodes in your control plane pool is named `ens32`, add the following two lines.

 ```yaml {2-3}